Alpha1221-gif/Basic_Python.py/SYNTAX/Syntax.md

 ### Key Takeaways
 1. Always add a colon (`:`) after defining functions, loops, or conditionals.
 2. Keep all lines inside the same code block at the exact same indentation level.
+🚀
+ **Happy Coding!** Practice these concepts by writing your own Python Syntax.

 ## 📝 License